Zues obtains the hundred-handers' assistance

 Second that of Echidna.
 She gives birth by Typhaon (an alternate form of Typhoeus) to Orthos, Kerberos, and Hydra.

-&nbsp Third that of Chimaira.
+Third that of Chimaira.
 She gives birth by Orthos to Phix (an alternate form of Sphinx) and the Nemean Lion.

 Fourth that of the serpent who guards the golden apples of the Hesperides.